iamer/addon-excalidraw/README.md

 1. Add the repository to Home Assistant supervisor: Supervisor -> Add-on Store -> "Three dots on the right" -> Repositories
 2. Add https://github.com/iamer/addon-excalidraw as additional add-on repository
 3. Install the Excalidraw Addon from the Add-on Store (this could take a while, check the Supervisor logs)
+4. Install the Excalidraw-room Addon if you want to have persistent storage and collaboration
+5. Configure the Excalidraw Addon as described in About

 ### Contribution
 Feel free to fork and improve,...